What is Durable Power of Attorney?

 Without a financial power of attorney, your family and loved ones will have to ask a judge to appoint a guardian to your property or a conservator to manage your financial affairs.
 These proceedings can be stressful, expensive and embarrassing for your family members and loved ones.

-If you want to create an effective durable financial power of attorney, do not wait until you are faced with a crisis.
-Contact Washington DC and Maryland estate planning attorney Michelle Lanchester today.
+If you want to set up power of attorney, do not wait until you are faced with a crisis.
+Contact estate planning attorney Michelle Lanchester today at her offices in Washington DC and Largo, Maryland.
 Give yourself and your loved ones peace of mind.
-Contact attorney Michelle Lanchester today to claim your power and protect your finances.